+- 1. Download eSim-2.3_installer.exe from https://esim.fossee.in/downloads - 2.
+Disable the antivirus (if any). - 3.
+If MinGW and/or MSYS is already installed in your machine, then remove it from the PATH environment variable as it may interfere with eSim and might not work as intended.

-- 1. Download eSim-2.0\install.exe from https://esim.fossee.in/downloads - 2.
-Disable the antivirus (if any).
-Now, double click on the exe file to start the installation process.
-If a window appears, click Yes to complete the installation. - 3.
+- 4. Now, double click on the exe file to start the installation process.
+If a window appears, click Yes to complete the installation. - 5.
 By default eSim will be installed in C drive, under an auto-generated FOSSEE Folder.
-Note that installation directory can neither be in "Program Files" nor contain spaces in its path. - 4. eSim icon will be created on desktop.
+Note that installation directory can neither be in "Program Files" nor can contain any spaces in its path. - 6. eSim icon will be created on desktop.
 You can double click on the eSim icon created on the Desktop after installation.